vuejs/docs/src/guide/components/events.md

 <MyComponent v-model:title="bookTitle" />
 ```

-In this case, child component should expect a `title` prop and emit `update:title` event to update the parent value:
+In this case, the child component should expect a `title` prop and emit an `update:title` event to update the parent value:

 <div class="composition-api">